functionalities for creating spatial graphs and losses

 Spatial loss construction

-Subsequently, Smoother translates the spatial weights matrix into a covariance structure according to assumptions on the underlying stochastic process.
-The covariance is then converted into a modular sparse loss function, referred to as SpatialLoss, through a multivariate normal (MVN) prior.
-When applied to a random variable of interest, the spatial loss regularizes incoherence in the variable and thus improve performance in downstream tasks.
+Subsequently, Smoother translates the spatial weight matrix into a covariance structure, assuming certain underlying stochastic processes.
+The covariance is then converted into a modular sparse loss function, referred to as SpatialLoss, through a multivariate normal (MVN, aka Gaussian random field) prior.
+When applied to a random variable of interest, the spatial loss regularizes incoherence in the variable, therefore improving performance in downstream tasks.

 weights = SpatialWeightMatrix()